bobbyiliev/introduction-to-bash-scripting/ebook/en/content/016-creating-an-interactive-menu-in-bash.md

 ### A quick rundown of the code

-First we just echo out the menu optsions with some color:
+First we just echo out the menu options with some color:

 ```
 echo -ne "